buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcRecurrenceTypeEnum.md

 # IfcRecurrenceTypeEnum

-_IfcRecurrenceTypeEnum_ enumerates the recurring pattern type, with valid combinations as indicated.
+_IfcRecurrenceTypeEnum_ enumerates the recurring pattern type, with valid combinations as indicated.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items